ericjwdchen/ericjwdchen.github.io/_drafts/2017-02-03-two-safari-quibbles.md

 Having listed Safari's advantages over Chrome, there are still two quibbles I have with Safari that keep me using Chrome.
 And both have to do with the way tabs are displayed in Safari.

-First, the text on tabs in Safari is lower than in Chrome.
+First, the text contrast of website titles in Safari is lower than in Chrome, which makes it harder to read website titles.
 This quibble might be a function of using a non-retina MacBook Air, as I could see a sharper, more color accurate screen alleviating these issues.
+Even though Safari has lower contrast than Chrome, its text contrast is still above the 7:1 contrast ratio [recommended by Apple][apple contrast ratio].

 Background Chrome: 14.3:1
 Text: rgb(0, 0, 0)